astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 #### 4. Add SES Credentials to your Astronomer Deployment

-In your Astronomer Deployment on Astronomer's UI, go to `Deployments` > `Configure` > `Env Vars` and add the following Environment Variables:
+In your Astronomer Deployment on Astronomer's UI, go to the **Variables** tab for your deployment and add the following Environment Variables:

 ```
 AIRFLOW__SMTP__SMTP_HOST={Your SMTP host}